karlkfi/kpt-config-sync/README.md

 reducing the surface area to secure.

 GKE Policy Management can be extended to support different sources of truth for centralized policy management.
-Currently, there is support for Git and Google Cloud Platform.
+Currently, there is support for Git.

 ## First Steps